yoanastamenova/Tattoo_Studio/README.md

 </details>

 ## About the project
 This project is about learning to use Express JS together with some other frameworks such as bcrypt and jsonwebtoken on the way.
 The main idea was creating a Database which logs in users/admins and Super Admins to a Tattoo Studio Web Page.
 To be fully functional users can create appointments, change them, choose what kind of service they want and so on.
 The same goes for admins(the tattoo artists) and we have one super admin which is the owner of the database and can manage everything if needed.
-More to come in terms of functionalities soon :)
+<br> More functionalities coming veeeery soon! :)

 ## Deploy 🚀
 <div align="center">